 This is important because people need to know what you’re about before they can decide whether or not to continue getting to know you and building a friendship with you.
 At the same time, ask the other person to reveal the same type of information about themselves, through the questions you ask.

 As the conversation goes on, you can start adding some personal preferences, opinions, and showing who you are through what you think.
-You don’t have to over-share at this point, but you can share the “I prefer this rather than that” type of opinions.
+You don’t have to over-share at this point, but you can share the “I prefer this rather than that” type of opinion.

 This makes the small talk evolve from just passing time to getting to know one another.
 This increases the opportunity for building friendship, as having opinions in common creates a stronger connection than commonalities involving neutral facts and information.